 From the century of immigration, through to the modern era, Migration to New Worlds charts the emigration experience of millions across 200 years of turbulent history.
 Explore the rise and fall of the New Zealand Company, discover British, European and Asian migration and investigate unique primary source personal accounts, shipping logs, printed literature and organisational papers supplemented by carefully compiled teaching and research aids.

 Current news pertaining to all branches of the military and government.
 Journal articles.
 Coverage: Varies by title.

 Researchers will find robust primary source insights on American culture in the city's long time newspaper, the Minneapolis Star Tribune.
 Regional topics reflect national and international trends of the times - such as Prohibition and civil rights.

 Offers yearly reports covering UK, Europe, US and International consumer markets in the CPG/FMCG, financial services, media, retail, leisure and industrial space.
 Market data including size, segmentation and forecasts.
 Includes daily updates on the hottest issues affecting key consumer markets and the economy.

 MLA Handbook Plus is a new, subscription-based digital product providing online access to the ninth edition of the MLA Handbook

 Produced by the Modern Language Association (MLA), the MLA International Bibliography is the definitive index for the study of language, literature, linguistics, rhetoric and composition, folklore, and film, covering scholarly publications from the early 20th century to the present.

-The Montreal Gazette is a Canadian newspaper with coverage of the politics, society and events in the Montreal region of the Quebec province.
+The Montreal Gazette is a Canadian newspaper with coverage of the politics, society and events in the Montreal region of the Quebec province, Canada.

 Classical and popular music, musicians, and the music industry.
 International coverage with citations in journal articles, book reviews, record reviews, news, and obituaries.
 Coverage: 1970-present.